openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### AlertmanagerConfig resources not being reconciled

-An `AlertmanagerConfig` resource might not be valid for various reasons:
+The `AlertmanagerConfig` CRD implements schema validation for things that can be modeled with the OpenAPI specification.
+However a resource might still not be valid for various reasons:
-* An alerting route references a receiver which doesn't exist.
+* An alerting route contains a sub-route that is invalid (the `route` field has a self-reference to itself which means that it can't be validated at the API level).
 * Credentials (such as API keys) are referenced by secrets, the operator doesn't have permissions to read the secret or the reference is incorrect (wrong name or key).

-In such cases, the Prometheus operator discards the resource which isn't reconciled in the final Alertmanager configuration.
+In such cases, the Prometheus operator discards the invalid `AlertmanagerConfig` resource which isn't reconciled in the final Alertmanager configuration.

 The operator might also be unable to reconcile the AlertmanagerConfig resources temporiraly.

 Mitigation
-* The Prometheus operator should expose a validating admission webhook that should prevent invalid configurations.
+* The Prometheus operator exposes a validating admission webhook that prevents invalid resources.
-* The Prometheus operator implements the `Status` subresource of the `AlertmanagerConfig` CRD to report whether or not the resource is reconciled or not (with a message).
+* The Prometheus operator implements the `Status` subresource of the `AlertmanagerConfig` CRD to report whether or not the resource is reconciled or not (see [upstream issue][status-subresource-issue])
 * Users can validate that alerting routing works as expected by generating "fake" alerts triggering the notification system. _Users don't have permissions on the Alertmanager API endpoint so they would have to generate fake alerts from alerting rules themselves.
 We could also support the ability to craft an alert from the OCP console_.

 ## Design Details